Annotated HHMI Gilliam Career Statement

 I am also passionate about communicating science within the scientific community and to the public.
 To continue to improve my skills within the scientific community, I constantly seek out ways to share my work with my field on the national and international stage.
 I will capitalize on the opportunities here at Harvard to share posters and oral presentations in our weekly departmental data talks and frequent poster sessions.
 I will present at field-specific conferences like Keystone meetings and Gordon Research Conferences, as well as at larger meetings like the Society for Neuroscience annual meeting.
 However, I also believe it is the responsibility of scientists to conduct public-facing communication about their research in a responsible and clear manner.
 I am a lead editor for the Science in the News blog and the Harvard Science Policy blog, where we regularly tackle topics about public health, basic biology as it applies to the general population, and specific science policy recommendations.
 This allows me to serve as a liaison between the sometimes-insular bubble of scientific research and the millions of people who are not intimately familiar with scientific journals and jargon.

-This is a shorter paragraph that adds a dimension to my profile: science communication.
-The Gilliam isn't specifically a science communication fellowship, but HHMI values public engagement, and showing that I was already doing this work made my application more three-dimensional.
+A shorter paragraph that adds science communication to my profile.
+The Gilliam isn't a scicomm fellowship, but HHMI cares about public engagement, so showing I was already doing this kind of work made the application feel more complete.

 Closing